Fursona

-A fursona is a personalized animal character created by someone in the furry fandom.
-Fursonas may be anthropomorphic personas, idealized versions of their owners, fleshed out roleplay characters, or simply digital mascots.
-The vast majority of furries have fursonas; the Anthropomorphic Research Project states that nearly every furry has a fursona, and The New Science of Narcissism estimates that 95% of the fandom have a fursona.
-The Anthropomorphic Research Project additionally states that the average furry has between two and three fursonas over the course of their life.
+A fursona is a personally claimed persona resembling an anthropomorphic animal adopted by a member of the furry fandom.
+Fursonas can provide numerous roles for the creator.
+According to The New Science of Narcissism, 95% of furries have a fursona; with the International Anthropomorphic Research Project estimating that the average furry has between two and three fursonas over the course of their life.

-Individuals' fursonas are acted out primarily online, but also at furry conventions and in other public spaces.
-Acting out one's fursona in person may involve wearing a fursuit.
-A small minority of furries express a desire to become, or already see themselves as, their fursona's species.
+Some individuals' fursonas are acted out primarily online, but also at furry conventions and in other public spaces.
+Acting out one's fursona in person may involve wearing a fursuit, a physical representation of a fursona, or pieces thereof, depending on the activity.
+For example, a fursuiter may choose to wear just the head of the suit in higher temperature environments to reduce the risk of overheating.
+Another small minority express a desire to become, or already see themselves as, their fursona species.
 These people may additionally identify as therians or otherkin.

 History and etymology

 The term "fursona" is a portmanteau of the words "furry" and "persona".
-While the precise origins of the term are unknown, it had become commonplace in the fandom by the mid-1990s.
+The term was first used in 1997.